rks101/healthy4ever/README.md

 ----

-## Mental well-being
+## Mental wellbeing

 Mental well-being is important.
-We do not realize this until we or someone near us goes through this.
-No one walks to a store, or purchases stress online.
+We may not realize this until we or someone near us has gone through this.
+No one walks into a store, or purchases stress online.
 Do you?

-Yet many young individuals experience icebergs hitting their mental-titanic often.
-May be because of constraints of given time, space, manpower resources, lack of trust in relationships or in others, not addressing route cause often, trying to keep a tight leash on matters with or without control, insecurities, trauma, etc.
+Yet many individuals experience "anxiety" or "stress" icebergs hitting their mental-titanic often.
+It may be because of self-talk, over-thinking, constraints of given time, space, and resources, lack of trust in relationships or in people, taking yourself too seriously, trying to keep tight control on matters, compulsions, insecurities, trauma, etc.

 Stress or anxiety can result from our thoughts, habits, how we are dealing with our daily routine, everything that comes our way, and our response to it.
 It is natural to get "dirt" accumulated over a period of time; we need to clean it just like we do our rooms.
-Stress can increase with being alone, isolation, or unpleasant commentary, so there is a need to change something in our lives.
+Stress can increase with being alone, isolation, or unpleasant commentary (taking too seriously), so there is a need to change something in our lives.

 First, it's going to be okay.
+When something good does not last forever, so shall off days.

 Second, seek professional help from Clinical Psychologists and well-being experts to work on your health.
 Make them your friend!
 Never hesitate to share or seek help.
 Just do not tell every person you meet in the day because they are not trained to deal with it.

 Third, you are not going to lose anything in your career or life by telling your condition.
 Hiding and not seeking help may not help you either.
 Your own health is more important now than anything you have or do not have.
+Your workplace or colleagues can treat you differently, give you a tough time, or hold grudges.
+Just ignore all this small stuff as you can and forgive them by saying, "I forgive X, Y, Z; they do not know my state".
+Draw boundaries for someone being firm or harsh, being strong or bully [Dr Kalam in Wings of Fire].
+It won't matter soon; take small breaks.
+Do not make big decisions for some time that can matter.
+Be grateful for all you have in this life.
+Visit a hospital emergency-ward/cemetery/Kabristan - they tell us what remains and how beautiful life is.
+Embrace sunlight and flowers - they do not manipulate us.

 Fourth, more often log these in a diary or paper and share with your well-being expert whenever you can: